 Procedure: At the end of class, identify a particular concept discussed in class and have students summarize it in one sentence.
 Alternatively, do not give them a particular concept; simply ask them to summarize the lecture in one sentence, picking the most salient points.
-One guideline you can offer is that a one-sentence summary should answer the 5 W’s (who, what, when, where, why).
+Tell students that a one-sentence summary should answer the 5 Ws (who, what, when, where, why).

 Purpose: To retain and explain concepts; to summarize key concepts

 Procedure: After discussing a concept or event, have students write newspaper-style headlines summarizing it.
 This activity may be particularly appropriate in a discussion on research, controversial issues, or historical developments.

 Example: Write a headline that summarizes our class on high-stakes versus low-stakes writing.

 Procedure: Students are asked to briefly respond to a prompt by writing 2-3 answers in bullet point format.